-Tulsa Probate, Estate, & Trust Administration Lawyers
+Tulsa Estate & Trust Administration Lawyers

-Estate and Trust administration or probate generally involves the death of a loved one, which often brings significant emotional pain.
+Estate and Trust administration generally involves the death of a loved one, which often brings significant emotional pain.
 In addition to the grief and stress many families face, managing a loved one's estate brings additional difficulties and hassles you'd rather not face.
 If you feel overwhelmed with the prospect of probating a Will or administering an estate with no Will or a Trust, you are not alone.
 Our team is here to help.

 If you are responsible for handling the estate of a family member, a friend or someone else, Ms. Allison and her team can help make the process as smooth and easy as possible.
 We have been in the estate handling business since our early careers.